Cryptec/GameArch/README.md

 `/info <GameTitle>` - Replies the description of the provided title.\
 `/wishlist` - Replies the wishlist.

-All commands also work on reply to a message.
+All commands also work at reply to a message.
 For example, list all games beginning with the letter 'B', and then reply to a game with `/info`.\
 More detailed infos will be provided in the Bot itself.

 ## Information